Stock market today: Wall Street holds steady after Target and other retailers top profit forecasts

 NEW YORK (AP) — U.S. stocks are holding relatively steady Wednesday after more big companies delivered profit reports that topped analysts’ expectations.

-The S&P 500 was 0.3% higher in morning trading, a day after breaking an eight-day winning streak, its longest of the year.
-The Dow Jones Industrial Average was down 5 points, or less than 0.1%, as of 10:50 a.m.
-Eastern time, and the Nasdaq composite was 0.4% higher.
+The S&P 500 was 0.2% higher in midday trading, a day after breaking an eight-day winning streak, its longest of the year.
+The Dow Jones Industrial Average was up 5 points, or less than 0.1%, as of 12:40 p.m.
+Eastern time, and the Nasdaq composite was 0.2% higher.

-Treasury yields were also moving relatively little as investors wait for the week's main event, which will arrive Friday.
+Treasury yields were easing in the bond market as investors wait for the week's main event, which will arrive Friday.
 That's when Federal Reserve Chair Jerome Powell will give a speech at an annual economic symposium.
-The hope is he'll offer clues about how deeply and how quickly the Fed will begin cutting interest rates next month after it jacked them to a two-decade high to beat inflation.
+The hope is he'll offer clues about how deeply and quickly the Fed will begin cutting interest rates next month after it jacked them to a two-decade high to beat inflation.

 In the meantime, more companies are joining a parade to deliver what looks to be the best growth in profit for S&P 500 companies since late 2021.